langchain-ai/langgraph/docs/docs/how-tos/index.md

 ???
 "How to use the interrupt option"
 	Full Example: [How to use the interrupt option](../cloud/how-tos/interrupt_concurrent.md)

+    Use **interrupt** to halt the previous run and mark it as “interrupted”, then start a new run without deleting the first one.
+This keeps the original run data in the database while focusing on the fresh run.

 ???
 "How to use the rollback option"
 	Full Example: [How to use the rollback option](../cloud/how-tos/rollback_concurrent.md)

+    Use **rollback** to fully remove a previous run from the database before starting a new run.
+The old run becomes inaccessible once this new run is triggered.
+Below is a minimal example:

 ???
 "How to use the reject option"
 	Full Example: [How to use the reject option](../cloud/how-tos/reject_concurrent.md)

+    Use the **"reject"** strategy to block a second concurrent run, causing an error if another run is started while the original is still active.
+This ensures that the first run completes uninterrupted.

 ???
 "How to use the enqueue option"
 	Full Example: [How to use the enqueue option](../cloud/how-tos/enqueue_concurrent.md)

+    Use the **enqueue** option to queue and process interruptions sequentially, ensuring each new run waits its turn.
+Simply create multiple runs, specifying "enqueue" for the interrupting run.

 ### Webhooks

 ???
 "How to integrate webhooks"
 	Full Example: [How to integrate webhooks](../cloud/how-tos/webhooks.md)

+    Expose an endpoint that can accept POST requests, then provide its URL in the **webhook** parameter to get a callback once your run finishes.
+This is handy for updating your service after async calls.

 ### Cron Jobs

 ???
 "How to create cron jobs"
 	Full Example: [How to create cron jobs](../cloud/how-tos/cron_jobs.md)

+    **Cron jobs** allow you to schedule your graph to run on a set timetable (e.g., sending automated emails) rather than waiting for user input.
+Simply provide a cron expression to define your schedule, and always remember to delete old jobs to avoid excess usage.

 ### LangGraph Studio